djotaku/adventofcode/2015/Day_17/README.md

 - flatten(1) - to get to just one level of arrays instead of nested arrays
 - .min helped me really write something much more compact than in Python
 ### Perl
+- Had to go from Algorithm::Permute to Algorithm::Combinatorics qw(combinations) because it was otherwise double-counting.
+- Combinatorics runs faster than Permute.
+(Or at least appears to)